 If this were truly a ‘90s sitcom, a sneaker-wearing Sanders would learn the value of being old, while a sad Cardi B would realize the importance of independent thinking.
 Then, a middle-aged, blonde-haired, blue-eyed, white woman pretending to be Native American would interrupt the teachable moment and shout, “All that and a bag of chips!”
 With the audience applauding, the episode fades to black.
 Hopefully, that was the series finale.

 Do you support strengthening Social Security and celebrating FDR?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com